Tom Dean (artist)

-Tom Dean (born 1947) is a Conceptual artist, known for his work in a diverse range of fields, among them sculpture, installation art and printmaking.
-In 1997, his huge Excerpts from a Description of the Universe III (1987) of wood, steel, cast iron, felt and porcelain, part of a larger series which attempted to describe the natural world, was purchased by the National Gallery of Canada.
+Tom Dean (born 1947) is a conceptual artist, known for his work in a diverse range of fields, among them sculpture, installation art and printmaking.

 In 1999, he represented Canada at the Venice Biennale and in 2001, he received the Governor General's Award in Visual and Media Arts.
 The Globe and Mail in 2001 called him "the epitome of the artists' artist".

-Career
+Life and career

 Dean, born in Markdale, Ontario, attended Sir George Williams University (now Concordia University) in the 1960s.
-In Montreal, he co-founded Véhicule Art Inc in 1972, one of Canada's first artist-run galleries, and in 1973, co-founded Véhicule Press which published avant-garde art material in the English-language.
+In Montreal, he co-founded one of Canada's first artist-run galleries, Véhicule Art Inc in 1972, in 1973 he co-founded Véhicule Press which published avant-garde art material in the English-language.
 From 1972 to 1974 Dean published Beaux Arts magazine with Stephen Lack.
 In 1976 Tom Dean moved to Toronto and from 1986 to 1989 he lived in New York.
 He now lives in Toronto.
 In 1992, he was an artist-in-residence at York University in Toronto.

-Work

-Dean's conceptual art work ranges widely from sculpture, sometimes in monumental installations, to woodcuts.
-He also has created performance art and videos.
-His videography includes The Floating Staircase (1983), among others.
+In 1997, his sculptural project Excerpts from a Description of the Universe III (1987) made of wood, steel, cast iron, felt and porcelain, which was part of a larger series that attempted to describe the natural world, was purchased by the National Gallery of Canada.

 In 1999, he remembered going to the National Gallery of Canada in Ottawa when he was a teenager and seeing a conceptual art show there.
 He said about it: